Shopify/shipit-engine/README.md

       - ssh deploy@myserver.example.com 'touch myapp/restart.txt'
 ```

-By default custom tasks are not allowed to be triggered while a deploy is running.
-But if it's safe for that specific task you can change that behavior with the `allow_concurrency` attribute:
+By default, custom tasks are not allowed to be triggered while a deploy is running.
+But if it's safe for that specific task, you can change that behavior with the `allow_concurrency` attribute:

 ```yml
 tasks: